 "There's no reason for us to coincide it with a new console.
 From the point of view of the consumer, to be bombarded with many many things — oh, you have to buy this, you have to buy that — is a message that we don't want to send.
 In some ways, it's good to have a little breathing space between those things," Sony's senior vice president of R&D Dominic Mallinson told CNET when asked about a PSVR 2's release back in 2019.

-PSVR 2 price
+PSVR 2 price speculation

 It's unlikely that Sony is going to release a PlayStation VR headset that costs more than the system again.
 The new Oculus Quest 2 is a relatively affordable $299, while the Oculus Rift S costs $399.
 Sony wants to grow its VR fortunes, and it feels like the new PlayStation VR will probably not break $499.

 It's likely that Sony will take on Oculus directly and land at the $399 price tag.
 Combined with the $500 price of the PS5 itself, that still brings the entire next-gen PlayStation VR platform under the price of the Valve Index, which can cost as much as $999 with accessories and trackers.
+We can only hope that by the time of its release, the global chip shortage will improve, and the next-gen PSVR (PSVR 2) will not be affected by scalper pricing.

-PSVR 2 leaks and news
+PSVR 2 controllers

-The new controllers will each feature an analog stick, making navigation much easier than the standard PlayStation Move wands.
-There will also be a tracking ring across the bottom of the controller, which is a huge improvement over the single-camera system Sony was using with the PlayStation Eye Camera, a low-resolution sensor that launched back in 2007.
+The new controllers will each reportedly feature an analog stick, making navigation much easier than the standard PlayStation Move wands.
+There could also be a tracking ring across the bottom of the controller, which is a huge improvement over the single-camera system Sony was using with the PlayStation Eye Camera, a low-resolution sensor that launched back in 2007.

 "I won't go into the details of our VR strategy today beyond saying that VR is very important to us and that the current PSVR headset is compatible with the new console," PlayStation 5 lead system architect Mark Cerny told Wired back in April of 2019.
 There are titles coming to the PlayStation 5, like Hitman 3, which are going to have extensive VR support.